curl/everything-curl/cmdline/urls/path.md

 # Path

 Every URL contains a path.
-If there's none given, `/` is implied.
+If there is none given, `/` is implied.
 For example when you use just the host name like in:

     curl https://example.com